Australia-Thailand BRIDGE Project

-Since its establishment in 2013, 16 teachers from 8 school partnerships have been involved in the Australia-Thailand BRIDGE School Partnerships Project.
-In 2014 8 new Australia-Thailand school partnerships will be established.
+Since its establishment in 2013, 16 teachers from eight school partnerships have been involved in the Australia–Thailand BRIDGE School Partnerships Project.
+In 2014, eight new Australia–Thailand school partnerships will be established.

 The project is funded by the Australia–Thailand Institute at the Department of Foreign Affairs and Trade (DFAT) and implemented in partnership with the Thai Ministry of Education and Australian Education International in Bangkok.

 Check out the Australia–Thailand Partnerships Wikispace, an interactive online community where participants collaborate and share their exciting achievements.

 On 7 January 2014, nine teachers, three assistant principals and one principal from across Australia arrived in Bangkok to meet their Thai BRIDGE partners and attend three days of professional learning.
 The group first came together in Canberra in August 2014 so the reunion was met with celebration.